cmtania/cmtania/README.md

 # Hi there, I'm Christian M. Tania 👋🏻
-## I'm looking for freelance work, contact me for your future project.
+## If you need help with your web development project, contact me for your future development needs.
-## I'm a full-stack developer with 5 years of experience developing and maintaining web applications and experience as a freelancer.
+## I'm a full-stack developer with 6 years of experience in developing and maintaining web applications, along with freelancing experience.
 I've been working with <strong> C#, NodeJS, Angular, AWS, REST API, MSSQL, GIT, and TFS</strong>.